 Build your assignment calendar in 5 steps

 Setting up your assignment calendar doesn’t have to be complicated, but it does require a plan.
-These five steps provide a practical framework that teams can follow to move from scattered assignment tracking to centralized visibility and coordination.
+With a clear plan, teams can move from scattered tracking to full visibility and coordination.

 Step 1: map your current assignment flow